Chapter 1 HST Phase II Proposal Instructions Introduction

 Introduction

 Proposals to observe with Hubble Space Telescope (HST) are reviewed in two phases managed by the Space Telescope Science Institute (STScI).
 In Phase I, proposers submitted an Observation Summary for review by the Telescope Allocation Committee (TAC).
 The Observation Summary provides only general descriptions of the targets and of the proposed observations.
-The TAC review results in a list of accepted proposals.
+The TAC review process provides a final list of accepted proposals.

 During Phase II, General Observers (GOs) with accepted proposals must provide complete details of their proposed observations so that STScI can conduct a full technical feasibility review.
 The Phase II information will then be used to schedule the actual observations and obtain data.